akash-network/community/sig-economics/akt20-prop/README.md

 * Incentivize based on amount wokload they host, similar to [Filecoin Plus][filecoin-plus] Program.
 * Use an "exponential discount model" described in Evolution of the Akash Network Token Economics [blog post][akt-evolution].

-### Developer Fund
+### Public Goods Fund

-We propose a portion of the Tokens from the `Incentive Distribution Pool` be allocated to the Developer Fund to incentivize the growth of the Akash Network.
-The Developer Fund is a pool of AKT that is distributed to developers who build applications on the Akash Network.
+We propose a portion of the Tokens from the `Incentive Distribution Pool` be allocated to the Public Goods Fund to incentivize the growth of the Akash Network.
+The Public Goods Fund is a pool of AKT that is distributed to developers who build applications that grow the Akash Network and its adoption.
 The Developer Fund is distributed through on-chain governance.

 The mechanism for distributing the Developer Fund will be determined by the [Steering Committee][streeing-committee].